DataDog/datadog-agent/pkg/logs/README.md

 `Decoder` converts bytes arrays into messages

-`Processor` updates the messages, filtering, redacting or adding metadata, and submits to the strategy
+`Processor` updates the messages, filtering, redacting, or adding metadata, and submits to the strategy.

-`Strategy` converts a stream of messages into a stream of encoded payloads, batching if needed
+`Strategy` converts a stream of messages into a stream of encoded payloads, batching if needed.

-`Sender` submits the payloads to the destination(s)
+`Sender` submits the payloads to the destination(s).

-`Destination` sends the actual encoded content to the intake, retries if needed, sends successful payloads to the auditor.
+`Destination` sends the actual encoded content to the intake, retries if needed, and sends successful payloads to the auditor.

-`Auditor` notes that messages were properly submitted, stores offsets for agent restarts
+`Auditor` notes that messages were properly submitted, and stores offsets for Agent restarts.

 ## Tests